michaelpratt21/github-summary/README.md

 - Python 3.8+
 - GitHub CLI (`gh`) installed and authenticated
 - Anthropic API access (via Shopify proxy or direct)
-- SMTP credentials (if using email)
+- SMTP credentials (if using email output)

 ### Installing GitHub CLI

+Should already be installed if you use `dev` but if not:

 ```bash
 # macOS